 Animal Health and Welfare & Biosecurity Committee

-Policy advice and recommendations on the grassfed beef industry’s activities associated with animal health and welfare, with a focus on:
+Policy advice and recommendations on the grassfed beef cattle sector’s activities associated with animal health, animal welfare and biosecurity, with a focus on continuous improvement in:

-- Strategic direction and oversight of all industry service provider programs that involve grassfed levy expenditure in relation to animal and health welfare.
+- Strategic direction and oversight of all industry service provider programs that involve grassfed levy expenditure in relation to animal, health welfare and biosecurity.

-- Advice and assistance in the development strategic direction and oversight of programs to enhance the standing and perception of the grassfed beef industry within the community.
+- Advice and assistance in the development of strategic direction and oversight of programs to enhance the standing and perception of the grassfed beef cattle sector within the community.

-- The committee’s activities align with the three ‘Imperatives’ from the Meat Industry Strategic Plan (MISP) and the Beef Industry Strategic Plan (BISP2020).
+The committee’s activities align with the First Pillar of the Meat Industry Strategic Plan (MISP2020) and the Beef Industry Strategic Plan (BISP2020).

-- The committee works with the Australian government to develop nationally consistent policies that enhance national animal welfare arrangements.
+The committee works with the Federal and State/Territory governments to develop nationally consistent policies that enhance animal welfare arrangements.

 Australian Animal Welfare Standards and Guidelines